opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param kernel: 2D 8-bit structuring element for the morphological operation.

-    :param size: Size of a horizontal or vertical structuring element used for separable morphological operations.
+    :param ksize: Size of a horizontal or vertical structuring element used for separable morphological operations.

     :param anchor: Anchor position within the structuring element.
 Negative values mean that the anchor is at the center.